jawlitkp/spinnaker-kubernetes/README.md

 3. Ensure you have 8GB memory provisioned for the vm if using docker for mac beta.

 # Instructions

-1. Clone repo and checkout the exp-dsb branch, navigate to experimental/docker-dsb
-1. Fill out key and secret inside `env.env` and rename to `.env`
-2. Run `python launch.py`
+1. Run `python launch.py`
-3. Once complete a browser will launch with spinnaker running at `http://localhost:9000`
+2. Once complete a browsers will launch with spinnaker and kubernetes dashboard.
-4. To stop all of the Spinnaker services, run `docker-compose down`
+3. To stop all of the Spinnaker services, run `docker-compose down`, to stop kubernetes run `minikube stop`